learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 If the peak of the distribution is left of the average value, the house prices are positively skewed.
 This means that more than half of the houses were sold for less than the average value 800,000 USD, and that there are a limited number of houses that were sold for a _much_ higher value than 800,000 USD, leading to a long tail in the higher price ranges.

-If the peak of the distributed data is on the right hand side of the average value, this means there is negative skewness, meaning that more than half of the houses were sold for more than the average value of 800,000 USD.
+If the peak of the distributed data is on the right-hand side of the average value, this means there is negative skewness, meaning that more than half of the houses were sold for more than the average value of 800,000 USD.
 Additionally, this means that there is a long tail in the lower price ranges.

 <img src = "images/homeskewed.png" width ="500">